VIS-SIG/Wonderful-Wednesdays/README.md

 # Wonderful Wednesdays

-**March 10th, 2021**.
-The current example data set is focusing on [mobile app data](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-03-10).
-The challenge is to find ways to visualise the impact of mobile app usage on the actual outcome.
+**April 14th, 2021**.
+The current example data set is focusing on [sustained response](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-04-14).
+The challenge is to find ways to produce a visualization to compare treatments with regards to patients sustaining a response.

 For more on PSI and wonderful wednesdays see https://www.psiweb.org/sigs-special-interest-groups/visualisation/welcome-to-wonderful-wednesdays